 The good news is that medical advances mean more people than ever are surviving conditions that might have killed earlier generations.
 Critical illness cover can provide cash to allow you to pursue a less stressful lifestyle while you recover from illness, or you can use it for any other purpose.

+Critical illness cover gives you a financial cushion to help absorb the impact of a serious illness.
 Don't leave it to chance - make sure you're fully covered.